 New South Wales electoral boundaries for the 2015 State election are available here as GDA94 geographical MapInfo mid/mif polygons and are supplied 'as is'.
 This can be used in software such as MapInfo, ARC GIS or similar.

 These boundaries have been sourced by the Electoral Districts Commission and should be suitable for most purposes.
 GDA94 geographical MapInfo mid/mif polygons (ZIP 4.6MB)

 Areas and wards

-The number of electors enrolled in council areas varies from less than 1,000 to over 150,000.
+The number of electors enrolled in council areas varies from less than 1000 to more than 250,000.